cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 # Implement COM connection

 To be able to run simulations using the Cognite simulator integration, we need to be able to connect to a simulator using `COM` interface.
-In this example, we will use Excel a simple "simulator" and will try to read its version number.
+In this example, we will use Excel as a simple "simulator" and will try to read its version number.

 ### Create a class that inherits from AutomationConfig